 To enlarge my knowledge and skills I followed the “Leergang Fotoreflectie”.
 The “Leergang Fotoreflectie” teaches you how to function as a bridge between the viewers of a photograph and the intentions of the photographer.
 GESTALT (how our brain sees images), SEMIOTICS (language of signs in an image) and RETORICA (how to convince with images) play an important part in the bridge function.
 On a regular basis I follow workshops / courses to keep abreast with new developments.

 In February 2016 I finished the course Broadcast Journalism - Video Producer at the Hogeschool Utrecht.
 I made a video: From woodcut to iPad art.
 In the video my wife shows how powerful the iPad Pro is in making art.
 You can watch the video under the heading Video.
 I do a lot of work together with my wife.
 She followed a formal training to become an artist at the Klassieke Academie in Groningen.
 Specialized in making woodcuts.
 Photography also played an important role during her formal training.
 I have a broad interest in many photography fields.

 Less is more, is an important starting point in my photographic images.
 I also spend a good bit of time on composition and colour.

-For questions you can contact me via the contact information button.
+contact me via the contact information button.